panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Now if you look at the `async` `findPerson()` function, you would notice how similar it is to the synchornous version of that function from the beginning of the post!

 ## 6. Conclusion

+In simpler words, the promise is a placeholder holding the result of an asynchornous operation.
+If the operation completes successfully, then the promise *fulfills* with the operation value, but if the operation fails: the promise *rejects* with the reason of the failing.